 The target of Zeno’s work is the common sense world of appearances that virtually everyone believes in.
 We all ordinarily believe that the world contains a multiplicity of things: you, me, the chair that I’m sitting on.
 We also believe that things in the world go through change: they come into existence, change configuration in innumerable ways, then go out of existence.
 Zeno then presents a series of paradoxes that show the impossibility of motion or any other change, and thereby show the absurdity of this so-called “common sense” view of the world.
 Thus, those who disagree with Parmenides theory of the One by defending common sense appearances will find greater difficulties than those they were trying to avoid.
 In short, our common sense views of the world turn out to be even more absurd than Parmenides’ view of the One.

 While Zeno is reported to have produced more than 40 paradoxes in defense of Parmenides, little of his actual wording survives, and we are able to reconstruct only a handful of them.
-One group of paradoxes targets the common sense conception of motion, that is, the basic view that things in the world around us move—such as leaves blowing around in the yard, a dog running down the street, a ball rolling across the floor.
+One group of paradoxes targets the common sense conception of motion, that is, the basic view that things in the world around us move, such as a bicycle going down the street, leaves blowing around in the yard, a ball rolling across the floor.
 In the following, Aristotle summarizes three of Zeno’s paradoxes of motion:

 The first asserts the non-existence of motion on the ground that that which is in motion must arrive at the half-way stage before it arrives at the goal.
 This we have discussed above. [i.e., “It is always necessary to traverse half the distance, but these are infinite, and it is impossible to get through things that are infinite.”]

 The second is the so-called ‘Achilles’, and it amounts to this, that in a race the quickest runner can never overtake the slowest, since the pursuer must first reach the point whence the pursued started, so that the slower must always hold a lead. ...